Skip to main content

 A Morpho Vault V2 is an enhanced product that allows you to deposit one asset and earn passive yield automatically.

-Like Morpho Vault V1, your deposits are actively curated by a curator who allocates your funds to underlying Morpho protocols providing yield.
+Your deposits are actively curated by a curator who allocates your funds to underlying Morpho protocols providing yield.
 However, Morpho Vault V2 introduces powerful new features that make it more flexible, secure, and future-proof.

 What's New in Morpho Vault V2?